Fmcg brands have reacted strongly to Facebook’s failures to address hateful content. How has Facebook responded? And has it made a difference?

 TikTok, Snapchat and Instagram have all reported rises in usage since the pandemic hit.
 Granted, these aren’t all completely controversy-free.
 TikTok has been in the press because of its Chinese ownership.
 And Instagram is, of course, owned by Facebook.

 Yet they haven’t seen the same level of backlash as Zuckerberg’s original site.
 This has grown their appeal among advertisers, says Armoo.
 “People who try to reach a young audience were already going on to Snapchat and Instagram and TikTok.
 I think the boycott accelerated that movement rather than ignited it.”

 Armoo says most brands are now taking a “complementary approach” to their digital media strategies, rather than focusing simply on one site such as Facebook.
 So regardless of the boycott, he can only see spend on social media growing overall.

 “Say you’ve got a firm with a £1m advertising budget.
 I’d say about 20% of it is going to future-proofing,” he says.
 “Coronavirus has provided an opportunity to reach new audiences.
 Rather than spending £100k on an event and reaching maybe 5,000 people, brands can reach five million through social media.”

-At the same time, the virus has made advertisers reassess the value (and values) of traditional media.
-TV picked up a high proportion of spend during lockdown as it boasted a captive audience and lower rates.
-Unilever, Tesco, Sainsbury’s and Carlsberg all upped spend by more than £500m in the first six weeks of lockdown compared with the same period last year, according to BARB data compiled for Thinkbox.
+At the same time, the virus has made advertisers reassess the value of traditional media.
+TV saw a big increase in impact during lockdown thanks to a captive audience.
+Unilever, Tesco, Sainsbury’s and Carlsberg all saw their exposure grow by more than 500 million impacts in the first six weeks of lockdown compared with the same period last year, according to BARB data compiled for Thinkbox.

 Many small companies also made their TV debut.
 As a result, the fmcg category accounted for 24.1% of spend in that period, making it the leading sector by a comfortable margin.